chetanburande/dropwizard-helloworld/README.md

 Admin: http://localhost:8081/

-Check for lab 4 - Once again
+Check for lab 4 - Once again - And again